-- 1. Verify the supply chain of the training data, especially when sourced externally as well as maintaining attestations, similar to the "SBOM" (Software Bill of Materials) methodology. - 2.
-Verify the correct legitimacy of targeted data sources and data obtained during both the training and fine-tuning stages. - 3.
+- 1. Verify the supply chain of the training data, especially when sourced externally as well as maintaining attestations via the "ML-BOM" (Machine Learning Bill of Materials) methodology as well as verifying model cards. - 2.
+Verify the correct legitimacy of targeted data sources and data contained obtained during both the pre-training, fine-tuning and embedding stages. - 3.
 Verify your use-case for the LLM and the application it will integrate to.
 Craft different models via separate training data or fine-tuning for different use-cases to create a more granular and accurate generative AI output as per it's defined use-case. - 4.
-Ensure sufficient sandboxing is present to prevent the model from scraping unintended data sources which could hinder the machine learning output. - 5.
+Ensure sufficient sandboxing through network controls are present to prevent the model from scraping unintended data sources which could hinder the machine learning output. - 5.
 Use strict vetting or input filters for specific training data or categories of data sources to control volume of falsified data.
 Data sanitization, with techniques such as statistical outlier detection and anomaly detection methods to detect and remove adversarial data from potentially being fed into the fine-tuning process. - 6.
 Adversarial robustness techniques such as federated learning and constraints to minimize the effect of outliers or adversarial training to be vigorous against worst-case perturbations of the training data. - a.
-An "MLSecOps" approach could be to include adversarial robustness to the training lifecycle with the auto poisoning technique. - b.
-An example repository of this would be Autopoison testing, including both attacks such as Content Injection Attacks ("how to inject your brand into the LLMs responses") and Refusal Attacks ("always making the model refuse to respond") that can be accomplished with this approach.
+An "MLSecOps" approach could be to include adversarial robustness to the training lifecycle with the auto poisoning technique.

-- 7. Testing and Detection, by measuring the loss during the training stage and analyzing trained models to detect signs of a poisoning attack by analyzing model behavior on specific test inputs. - a.
+- b.
+An example repository of this would be Autopoison testing, including both attacks such as Content Injection Attacks ("(attempting to promote a brand name in model responses") and Refusal Attacks ("always making the model refuse to respond") that can be accomplished with this approach. - 7.
+Testing and Detection, by measuring the loss during the training stage and analyzing trained models to detect signs of a poisoning attack by analyzing model behavior on specific test inputs. - a.
 Monitoring and alerting on number of skewed responses exceeding a threshold. - b.
 Use of a human loop to review responses and auditing. - c.
 Implement dedicated LLMs to benchmark against undesired consequences and train other LLMs using reinforcement learning techniques. - d.
-Perform LLM-based red team exercises or LLM vulnerability scanning in the testing phases of the LLM lifecycle.
+Perform LLM-based red team exercises or LLM vulnerability scanning into the testing phases of the LLM's lifecycle.